 Florence, Tuscany, as I said before, is forever in my heart and dreams, and those are the best things to do in Florence when there.

-When in Europe visiting Florence and Tuscany and north Italy in general, should be high on your Europe bucket list.
+When in Europe, visiting Florence and Tuscany and Northern Italy in general should be high on your Europe bucket list.

 I hope you get some useful information from this post that will give you some insight into Florence.